bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 name followed by ".o" .
 In these we can see the CONFIG_ option that needs to be enabled to build the module.

-Refering back to the example of the USB camera, we can search for the "videodev" module as follows from the top of the kernel source code tree.
+Referring back to the example of the USB camera, we can search for the "videodev" module as follows from the top of the kernel source code tree.
 (Note the space before the module name in the grep command helps eliminate false hits.)